 Though traditional medicinal plants like kava are causing a stir in the western world of medical science, it’s important to remember that people have been using these plants long before the advent of modern medicine.

-Today, drinking kava provides a way for inhabitants of the Pacific Islands to connect to their ancient roots and feel gratitude for the nature around them.
+Today, kava products like a kava drink provide a way for inhabitants of the Pacific Islands to connect to their ancient roots and feel gratitude for the nature around them.
 In this modern world, it’s easy to forget about nature’s role in our wellness.

 Kava is a good reminder that we need to get out in nature and take care of it, because it takes care of us, boosts our mood, and frees our minds–-as it has for millennia.